jwszol-classes/tp-2021-FilipUrbanski/README.md

 Project does not contain any significant bugs.

 ## Thanks
-Project was created thanks to [SFML tutorial](https://www.sfml-dev.org/tutorials/2.5/) my friends suggestion to use SFML library.
+Project was created thanks to [SFML tutorial](https://www.sfml-dev.org/tutorials/2.5/) and my friends suggestion to use SFML library.

 ### Creators
 Project was made by Filip Urbański and Kamil Gromek.
 If any questions arise contact us through GitHub.